Your visit to the Barber: Frequently Asked Questions

 Is the Barber clean?

-The ground floor has no mechanical air-handling, ventilation is provided by opening windows.
-When the weather allows, the main doors to the Barber will be kept open.
-The first floor galleries are serviced by an air-handling system.
-This was refurbished in 2019, it draws in fresh air and does not recycle air.
+The ground floor has no mechanical air-handling; ventilation is provided by open windows.
+When the weather allows, the main doors to the Barber are kept open, as well as the windows, to ensure fresh airflow.
+The first-floor galleries are serviced by an air-handling system.
+This was refurbished in 2019; the intake draws in fresh air and does not recycle air.

 Can I sit down in the galleries?

 Yes.
-Benches are available for you but we ask you to maintain 2 metre social distancing.
-We can provide portable stools on request, these will be cleaned between users.
+Benches are available, but we ask visitors to respect the space of others.
+We can provide portable stools on request; these will be cleaned between users.